bjackman/locali-ci/README.md

 ## Configuration

+> [!TIP]
+> For Linux kernel development, I have published an example config . [here](https://github.com/bjackman/limmat-kernel) that you can start from.

 Configuration is in [TOML](https://toml.io/en/).
 Let's start with an example, here's how you might configure a Rust project (it's a reduced version of [this repository's own config](limmat.toml)):